 4 types of small business investors

 Some kinds of investor are more well known than others.
-Here’s a shortlist of the 4 major types:
+Here’s a shortlist of the 4 major types of investor:

 An angel investor is normally a wealthy individual, like a dragon from Dragon’s Den, who is willing to invest in you and your business idea.
 Theirs is a personal stake and pretty high risk for them.
 A number of their investments will fail.
 They are generally looking for a good return on their investments, although not always, and they take their rewards for backing you through shares in your company or a bond (A formal “I owe you”) that they can redeem from your company as shares or as cash.
 The rate of return that they are looking for on their investment varies greatly from investor to investor.
 They may or may not also want some say in the direction and management of the business.